Your Mix-and-Match Upper Body Workout

 To make this exercise easier, try using an exercise band or a lighter weight while seated.
 To increase the intensity, alternate your arms balance on one leg.

-Be careful not to… move your whole body.
-In order to target your bicep muscles, your forearms should be the only part of your body moving during this exercise.
+Be Careful Not To: move your whole body.
+Your forearms should be the only part of your body moving during this exercise, in order to target your bicep muscles.

 The Dumbbell Chest Press

 What It Does: Strengthens chest muscles, anterior deltoids, and the triceps.